kyungjae-lee/engineers-notebook/operating-systems/hardware-and-control-structures.md

   7. Once the desired piece has been brought into main memory, an I/O interrupt is issued, giving control back to the OS, which places the affected process back into a Ready state.

-* Two implications of this new strategy that lead to improved system utilization:
+* Implications of this new strategy that lead to improved system utilization:

   * More processes may be maintained in main memory.
   * A process may be larger than all main memory.
+  * Time is saved because unused pages are not brought into memory.
+  * OS have a variety of paging policies to help make decisions on efficient paging/segmentation.

 * Because a process executes only in main memory, that memory is referred to as **real memory**.
 But a programmer or user perceives a potentially much larger memory (i.e., **virtual memory**) that is allocated on disk.